ROCm/rocm-install-on-linux/docs/how-to/docker.rst

 Accessing GPUs in containers
 ==========================================

-In order to grant access to GPUs from within a container, run your container with the following options:
+To grant a Docker container access to the host's AMD GPUs, run your container with the following options.
+See the `Docker documentation <https://docs.docker.com/reference/cli/docker/container/run/>`_ to learn more about the ``docker run`` command and its options.

 .. code-block:: shell